melo936/ChromiumHardening/flags/flags.md

 	* If you don't experience the same problem, keep this flag default
 * #enable-webassembly-lazy-compilation
 	* This flag is placebo when JITLess mode or `#edge-enable-super-duper-secure-mode` are enabled
-* #intensive-wake-up-throttling - **Enabled**
-	* `Enabled 10 seconds after a tab is hidden` should improve battery life.
-However, you might have (pausing) issues on some websites which don't use the native downloading system
 * #lite-video-force-override-decision
 * #overlay-strategies - **Occluded and unoccluded buffers (single-fullscreen,single-on-top,underlay)**
 	* Use this flag for Skylake or newer